Raynos/jsig/README.md

  - [x] define type definitions for npm modules
  - [ ] write more type definition tests
  - [ ] support more JavaScript features.
+ - [ ] basic support for logic expressions.
  - [ ] basic support for nullables
  - [ ] basic support for if branches and flow analysis
  - [ ] basic support for generics